Owner Operator Truck Insurance 101

 How much Commercial Auto Liability truck insurance does an Owner Operator need?

-However, industry standard for small or large trucks is usually $1,000,000 as most customers now require this limit.
+However, the industry standard on insurance for small commercial vans or large trucks is usually $1,000,000 because most customers now require this limit for all loads.

-The cost of Commercial Auto Liability for Motor Carriers and Owner Operators varies widely due to the different forms, type of truck, driving history etc, but here are 10 Quick Tips to Lower your Truck Insurance Premium.
+The cost of Commercial Auto Liability for Motor Carriers and Owner Operators varies widely due to the different forms, type of truck, driving history and other factors.

-Collision insurance covers your truck if it is damaged by hitting something or overturns.
+• Collision insurance covers your truck if it is damaged by hitting something

 How is the value of your commercial truck calculated in a Physical Damage insurance claim?

-The Stated Amount is the maximum amount your insurance provider will pay ‘UP to’ in a claim.
-The duty to submit the true Stated Amount based on market value is on the Owner Operator.
+The Stated Amount is the maximum amount your insurance provider will pay ‘UP to’ in a claim

-Be sure to stay on top of your Stated Amount because used truck values have been wildly fluctuating for the past 2 years.
+Be sure to stay on top of your Stated Amount because used truck values have been wildly fluctuating for the past several years.

 How much does an Owner Operator pay for Physical Damage Insurance on a Commercial Truck?